chendy25/V-Retrver/README.md

 We recommend to use the popular [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory) to perform SFT on our cold-start data.
 1. Install [LLaMA-Factory](https://github.com/hiyouga/LLaMA-Factory).
-2. Follow the instructions in LLaMA-Factory to configure the cold-start data in `data/dataset_info.json`, as shown below, then copy the config file `sftconfig/qwen2.5-vl.yaml` into your LLaMA-Factory codebase.
+2. Follow the instructions in LLaMA-Factory to configure the cold-start data in `data/dataset_info.json`, as shown below, then copy the config file `sftconfig/qwen2_5vl_retrv_full_sft.yaml` into your LLaMA-Factory codebase.
 ```
-"AdaTooler-V-CoT-100k": {
+"V-Retrver_SFT": {
-  "file_name": "[YOUR_DATASET_FOLDER]/AdaTooler-V-CoT-100k.json",
+  "file_name": "[YOUR_DATASET_FOLDER]/V-Retrver_SFT.json",
   "formatting": "sharegpt",
   "columns": {
     "messages": "conversations",